By Bob Stepno

 At other times, Lum & Abner’s frequent nemesis Squire Skimp turned up as a newspaper correspondent — as well as an oil swindler, lawyer and insurance salesman, or so I’m told.
 (I haven’t heard any of those episodes myself, but will add something here if I do.)

-Mentioning newspapers in course of a comedy program also was a way to bring in something serious from the real world — especially hard to escape during World War II.
+Mentioning newspapers during a comedy program also was a way to bring in something serious from the real world — especially hard to escape during World War II.
 For example, in a 1945 episode Lum was supposedly upset about a newspaper story misspelling his name.
 Searching for the story about his being trapped in a mine, he began by reading the day’s page one war news aloud — launching a discussion of how long it would take to defeat Japan once Germany had surrendered, with a patriotic aside encouraging Americans to keep buying War Bonds.
 (Was this an ad-lib patriotic gesture, or a “product placement” for War Bonds or the Office of War Information?)

 For more about Lum & Abner, a quick search will find dozens of online sources, such as the National Lum and Abner Society, which also offers a contemporary comic strip featuring the classic characters.